Apple CEO Tim Cook has said that augmented reality (or, AR for short) will "change everything." But what, exactly, is augmented reality?

 There are issues the industry needs to solve on the software side as well.
 A new paradigm of computing calls for an evolution in user interface.
 Moreover, streaming 3D content requires more data bandwidth, as well as greater network speed to deal with latency issues in AR cloud situations (which is why so many AR companies are pinning their hopes on the speed of new 5G wireless networks).

-Still, as long as Moore's Law remains true, these are all issues that the industry should be able to solve within the next five to 10 years.
+Still, as long as processors continue to become more efficient, and display technology continues to advance at its current pace, these are all issues that the industry should be able to solve within the next five to 10 years.